DNA Registry Guidelines and Procedures

 - Once the results are received from UC Davis the goats are issued a DNA Registration number.

-- The Breeder receives a digital copy of the DNA Registrations and is Mailed a Hard Copy.
+- The Breeder receives a digital copy of the DNA Registrations and UC Davis VGL.
+The sealed DNA Registration Certificate is mailed.

 - All DNA Registered goats are listed on the SGLLC Website and can be viewed and a copy can be printed.